 - Quality – There are still a lot of photographers who will insist that the conversion process reduces the quality of the raw file.
 When you open a raw file in Adobe Camera Raw (ACR) in either Lightroom or Photoshop, the ACR software internally converts the file to a DNG for processing, regardless of the format.
 Therefore, opening a raw file or a DNG file inside ACR will make no difference to the quality of the photograph.

 Before I decided to convert all my raw files to DNG files, I researched the subject and was initially put off by some of the scare stories on the internet.
 However, I did read a lot of information that convinced me it was a good way forward.
-My collection of images was growing rapidly on my computer and the file sizes were increasing with every new camera, so I needed a way to speed up my editing while reducing the file sizes.
+My collection of images was multiplying on my computer, and the file sizes were increasing with every new camera, so I needed a way to speed up my editing while reducing the file sizes.

 All the positive information I read came from reputable sources, like Adobe and good blog sites, so I decided to go for it.